When T-Depth Misleads: Predicting Fault-Tolerant Quantum Execution Slowdown under Magic-State Delivery Constraints: Execution Model

 Let $T_{\text{static}}$ denote the number of logical time steps in the given schedule when T-state delivery is assumed to be unconstrained, and let $T_{\text{exe}}$ denote the actual execution time under bounded T-state delivery.
 The following lower bound holds for any fixed schedule:

-The bound follows from the fact that cumulative supply up to time step $t$ is bounded by $S(t)=Ct+B$, which includes the contribution of the available buffer.
-When $\Delta_{\max}$ exceeds $B$, the quantity $\Delta_{\max}-B$ represents the residual backlog that cannot be absorbed by buffering and must be cleared by future production.
-Since T-states are produced at rate $C$, clearing this backlog requires at least $\left\lceil (\Delta_{\max}-B)/C \right\rceil$ additional logical cycles.
+The bound follows from the fact that cumulative supply up to time step $t$ is bounded by $S(t)=Ct+B$, which includes the contribution of the initially available buffer.
+When $P_B(\sigma)>0$, the remaining surplus must be cleared by future T-state production.
+Since T-states are produced at rate $C$, clearing this surplus requires at least $\lceil P_B(\sigma)/C \rceil$ additional logical cycles.
 In an FTQC setting, these extra cycles correspond to additional protected logical cycles during which the system must continue error-corrected execution while waiting for future T-state availability.
-This bound is defined with respect to the given schedule and does not assume optimal scheduling.
+This bound is schedule-specific and applies to the supplied execution order.